-Depending on your relationship with the sufferer, you might be involved in their illness in varying degrees.
+Depending on your relationship with the sufferer, you might be involved in their illness to varying degrees.
 Truth of the matter is that when someone suffers from a mental illness, the people closest to them also suffer.
 Therefore, knowing how to care for the sufferer as well as yourself is key to the future wellbeing of everyone.

 This blogpost suggesting some advice of how to care for someone with a mental illness as well as how to look after yourself consists of three parts:

 1. How to support someone with depression or anxiety.

 2. What to do if you fear they might be suicidal.